 I believe that one carries the shadows, the dreams, the fears and dragons of home under one’s skin, at the extreme corners of one’s eyes and possibly in the gristle of the earlobe.

 Against these forces, and those more sinister, Angelou becomes deeply self-aware and world-aware.

 Without willing it, I had gone from being ignorant of being ignorant to being aware of being aware.
 And the worst part of my awareness was that I didn’t know what I was aware of.

-Angelou struggles to position her intelligence and power in a world comfortable in its bigotry.
+Angelou struggles to position her intelligence and power in a world comfortable – even celebratory – with its bigotry.

 Read in tandem with Angelou’s Letter to My Daughter written at the end of a fully-lived life, powerful because we imagine it is this young Marguerite, this young caged bird, to whom Angelou directs her wisdom.

 For deeper insight into the relationships between Angelou and her two mothers, her birth mother Vivan Baxter whom she came to know later in life, and Momma, her paternal grandmother who raised her and Bailey, read Mom & Me & Mom.
 Angelou grows into her self with the love of these two quite different but equally-generous women.